Dawn Hope: Life and career

 Dawn Hope portrayed Maureen in the 1971 children's romantic comedy-drama film Melody.
 She later played Saffra in the 1977 film Black Joy.
 She appeared in a 1977 episode of the second series of the British television series The Fosters.
 She also played Yvonne in the Play for Today episode "Not for the Likes of Us", which was broadcast on 10 April 1980.
 Hope then played Ronnette in the UK stage production of the musical Little Shop of Horrors, which ran from 1 January 1983 to 5 October 1985 at the Harold Pinter Theatre (then known as "the Comedy Theatre").
 Hope played a leading role in the 1990 movie Midnight Breaks.
 Between 1990 and 1994, Hope portrayed Jenny in all five series of the British sitcom Waiting for God.
 In 1995, she guest-starred in episode of the eighth series of Hale and Pace.
 Hope has also appeared in a few episodes of medical drama Casualty.

+In 2006, Hope performed in the opera Porgy and Bess at the Savoy Theatre, playing the widow Serena.
+She received praise for the role; Philip Fisher from British Theatre Guide opined that Hope and Lorraine Velez were the best singers in the production, adding that Hope had a "soulful force", whereas Michael Billington from The Guardian praised Hope as part of the supporting cast of the production.
+Michael Coveney from WhatsOnStage.com also listed Hope as one of the performers in the play to "stand out".
+The following year, Hope performed in the theatre production of Rough Crossings, playing Phyllis George.
+Cecily Boys from British Theatre Guide praised Hope's "stunning gospel voice" in the production, writing that it could "inspire anyone to fight for freedom from the depths of despair".

-In 2012, it was reported that Hope would be debuting on Coronation Street as Alison Soames.
+In 2012, it was reported that Hope would debut on the British soap opera Coronation Street as Alison Soames.
 Alison and her husband Edwin Soames (David Lonsdale) were introduced as the parents of established character Kirsty Soames (Natalie Gumede).
 Hope and Lonsdale made their debut in the episode originally airing on 24 May 2012.
 They reprised their roles for another stint later in 2012, and Hope also played Alison again in 2013.
 In 2017, Hope guest-starred in the first episode of the second series of the sitcom I Live with Models, which was originally broadcast on 6 February of that year.
 Hope played the role of Stella Deems in Follies, which ran at the Royal National Theatre from 22 August 2017 to 3 January 2018.
 The production won several awards.
 Hope also played the role in its filmed production National Theatre Live: Follies (2017).
-Hope has also appeared in various other movies, including Richard's Things (1980), and other television series such as Pickersgill People, Out, Dempsey and Makepeace and Endeavour.
-Hope has also appeared as herself in the 1988 concert Hey, Mr. Producer! and an episode of the quiz show Pointless Celebrities which was originally broadcast on 6 January 2024.
+In 2018, Hope played Betty Currie in Devil with the Blue Dress, a play about the Clinton–Lewinsky scandal, at the Bunker.